webiny / security

 Access control is the central part that handles the authorization.

-Inside access control you define a set of rules, where each rule consist of a Path
+Inside access control you define a set of rules, where each rule consist of a Path and a list of Roles that are required for accessing that path.

 AccessControl: Rules: - {Path: '/^\/[a-zA-Z0-9-_]+\/[a-zA-Z0-9-_]+\/[a-zA-Z0-9]{13}$/', Roles: ROLE_ANONYMOUS} - {Path: '/^\/about/', Roles: [ROLE_USER,ROLE_EDITOR]} - {Path: '/^\/statistics/', Roles: ROLE_ANONYMOUS} DecisionStrategy: affirmative

-, will be returned as the required role to access that path.
+If a rule is not matched, the built-in, ROLE_ANONYMOUS, will be returned as the required role to access that path.

 Voters

-.
+Access control also has internal mechanism called Voters.
 These are like a jury that can either vote

-ACCESS ALLOWED
+ACCESS ALLOWEDACCESS_DENIEDACCESS_ABSTAINED

-that votes based on if user is authenticated or not, and there
+There are two built-in voters, the AuthenticationVoter that votes based on if user is authenticated or not, and there

-that votes based on if user has the necessary role to access the current area.
+is a RoleVoter that votes based on if user has the necessary role to access the current area.

 The logic behind voters is created so you can extend it and add your own voters.
 For example you can create a voter that either allows or denies access based on users IP address, like a black-list filter.

-To create a custom voter you need to create a class that implements \Webiny\Component\Security\Authorization\Voters\VoterInterface
+To create a custom voter you need to create a class that implements \Webiny\Component\Security\Authorization\Voters\VoterInterface.

-After that, you need to create a service and tag it with Security.Voter
+After that, you need to create a service and tag it with Security.Voter tag.

 MyComponent: Services: MyVoter: class: \MyCustomLib\MyCustomVoter tags: [Security.Voter]